robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 };
 ```

-### 8.2 Existing User wants to log in with with a verified email address
+### 8.2 Existing User wants to log in with a verified email address

 1. View App Home Page
 2. User wants to log in -> View Log In Page